GregKaighin/bedfordshire-bicycle-club/README.md

 ### Imagery

-The logo was created and edited in [Adobe Photoshop](https://www.flaticon.com/).
-The logo is a vector image of a bicycle.
+The logo was created and edited in [Adobe Photoshop](https://www.adobe.com/uk/products/photoshop.html).
+It is a simple vector image of a bicycle.

-[Pixabay](https://pixabay.com/) was used to establish a full page image on the **Splash page** and a hero image on the **Home page** and **Contact page**.
-It was also used to input an image of a snowy landscape to the about section on the **Home page**.

-[Pixabay](https://pixabay.com/) and [Unsplash](https://unsplash.com/) was used to input images in the **Things to do page** to help put an image to each description of a location.
-## Styling
+[Pixabay](https://pixabay.com/) was used to source all images on the **Home page**, including the hero image, bootstrap card images and gallery images.

+The hero image was created by making a collage of bicycle images in .png file format, which allows the images to retain transparency when displayed on the website.

 # Wireframes

-These wireframes were created to outline the basic structure of the site.
-The current version is fairly close to these, the main changes are to the logo text, which has been changed to spread over two lines instead of one, to fit better onto small screen sizes, and to the social links, which have been moved to be above the cards in the footer, as I thought they might not be noticed right at the bottom of the page.

 * Home Page: